Zarathustra

 was divided functionally according to the various tasks each priest

 performed.
-It is also interesting to note that the terms used are functional
+It is also interesting to note that the terms used are

-amongst the priesthood.
-In Gathic times, while there may not have been
+specialization amongst the priesthood.
+In Gathic times, while there

-the same number of functions, there is every reason to believe that
+may not have been the same number of functions, there is every reason

-this same functionality also existed.
-In fact, Gnoli (1980: p.156) differentiates
+to believe that this same functionality also existed.
+In fact, Gnoli

-between the term 'zaotar' being used to define an entire class, as opposed
+(1980: p.156) differentiates between the term 'zaotar' being used

-to one that merely defines a function.
+to define an entire class, as opposed to one that merely defines

 As

-stated above, there were ritual priests, as well as priests who composed
+stated above, there were ritual priests, as well as priests who

-initiates for the priesthood would not undergo the same degree and detail
+and thus all initiates for the priesthood would not undergo the

-of religious training.
-Whether a priest was trained in all areas or
+same degree and detail of religious training.
+Whether a priest was

-even more than one area is not certain.
+trained in all areas or even more than one area is not certain.

 We

-can conclude this section by stating that there is strong evidence to
+can conclude this section by stating that there is strong evidence

-as differing "functional" groups, did exist, with different
+priests, as differing "functional" groups, did exist,

-names being assigned to each of the different functions.
+with different names being assigned to each of the different functions.

 Zarathushtra